-The House of Sandeman was founded in London in 1790 by George Sandeman, a young Scot from Perth who invested £300 borrowed from his father in a business marketing wines from Porto and Jerez.
-More than 220 years later, an average of 21 bottles of Sandeman are bought every minute in more than 75 markets.
-Shipping the finest wines and “Famous for Pleasure” since 1790, the Sandeman portfolio includes 24 award – winning wines with a total of 378 distinctions.
-In fact in 2017, it was the world’s most awarded Porto Wine brand by Decanter, IWC and IWSC.
+The House of Sandeman was founded in London in 1790 by George Sandeman, a young Scotsman from Perth who borrowed £300 to invest in a wine trading business with products from Porto and Jerez.
+More than 230 years later, an average of 21 bottles of Sandeman are bought every minute in more than 75 countries.
+The Sandeman portfolio includes Ports, Sherries and Madieria’s and has been recognized as the world’s most awarded portfolio of Aged Tawnies for the past six years by Decanter, IWC and IWSC.

 When joining the wine-making team in 1989, Luís Sottomayor knew he joined the right company to make the finest wines of the Douro.
 Today, with his skills recognized and the quality of his work proven, he heads the Oenology team for all Sogrape Port Wine brands, a responsibility he assumed in January 2003.

 Although Luís’s career trajectory has afforded him enriching experiences in several national and international wine-growing regions, his commitment to Douro and Port Wines earned him the 2010 Winemaker of the Year Award in the Fortified Wines category by Revista de Vinhos, one of the nation’s most prestigious wine publications.
 In 2012 he was nominated for the Winemaker of the Year accolade at the International Wine Challenge and was named Winemaker of the Year by Revista de Vinhos in 2012 and 2017.